About the Foundation

-We schedule three grant-making cycles annually (what the Foundation calls Agendas) in June, November and April.
-The June and November Agendas are when the Advisory Board considers Traditional Grant proposals.
+We schedule two grant-making cycles annually (what the Foundation calls Agendas) in June and November, and one "Flexible Agenda" in the Spring (March/April).
+The June Agenda is when the Advisory Board considers Traditional Grant proposals.
 Schools that meet the eligibility criteria may pursue a grant for any purpose that the school head believes will assist and support the school in its work.
-The April Agenda is when the Board considers Leadership Grant proposals which involve a smaller number of applicants for larger dollar amounts.
+The November Agenda is when the Board considers Leadership Grant proposals which involve a smaller number of applicants for larger dollar amounts.

 About Edward E. Ford